Traditional Indigenous Recipes

 Cooked corn off of five cobs

-Three cups cooked green beans
+Three cups green beans

-*Five cups chicken broth
+*Five cups broth of your choice

 Salt to taste